dbirks/process-intake-forms/README.md

 ## process-intake-forms

-## Grab bag
+### Notes

-Copy all images in the Pictures folder from the last 15 minutes.
+Copy all images in the Pictures folder from the last 30 minutes.
 ```
-find ~/Pictures -type f -mmin -15 -exec cp {} inputs/images \;
+find ~/Pictures -type f -mmin -30 -exec cp {} inputs/images \;
 ```

 Rotate all images in the images folder 90 degrees to the left (without entering any additional directories).